academyofdata/clusterdock/cheatsheet.md

 (we assumed that the generated Avro file is /data/1m/ratings.avro).

 At the end of the execution you'll have in /tmp a file called schema.avsc with the desired schema.
-These files should be uploaded to HDFS (hdfs dfs -put /tmp/schema.avsc /metadata/ratings.avsc) for easy access from Spark, Hive aso
+These files should be uploaded to HDFS (e.g. `hdfs dfs -put /tmp/schema.avsc /metadata/ratings.avsc`) for easy access from Spark, Hive aso